 Strategic brand management.
 Berthon et al. (1999) [40] state that a B-school's brand fulfils the classic functions that brands do for all offerings to which they are attached.
 A powerful brand vision indicates the long-term, stretching intent for the brand, which must excite staff, encourage their commitment, and enable them to interpret how they can contribute to success.
 Strategic planning for a B-school at this stage must evaluate the "market orientation" status of the B-school (Hammond et al., 2006) [38] describe the processes required to engender amarket orientation as a "distinct form of sustainable competitive advantage."
-The brand sustainable competitive advantage is essential in building a B-school's positioning in an increasingly competitive and cluttered market in India.
-The dominant value proposition should possess sustainable competitive advantage for building positive relationships to attract, satisfy, and retain major stakeholders [41].
+The brand sustainable competitive advantage is essential in building a B-school's positioning in an increasingly competitive advantage for building positive relationships to attract, satisfy, and retain major stakeholders [41].
 This process begins with assessing brand value, formulating brand objectives - both short-term and long-term.